The Flood – Part Two

 An estimated five million mammoths were buried and frozen in the ice.
 An article from Encyclopedia Britannica says, "The Siberian deposits have been worked for centuries and the store of mammoth bones appears to be as inexhaustible as a coal field.
 Some think that a day may come when the spread of civilization may cause the utter disappearance of the elephant in Africa and it will be to these deposits that we may have to turn as the only source of animal ivory."

-The action of the flood caused great amounts of earth to move back and forth.
-Many 'scientists' would tell us that strata is laid down a layer at a time.
-And this is supposed to have happened over many millions of years.
-In truth, strata is formed quickly, not a layer at a time, but by side to side movement of soil under water.
+The action of the flood caused great amounts of earth to move backward and forward.
+Many 'scientists' would tell us that strata are laid down a layer at a time.
+And this is supposed to have happened over many billions of years.
+In truth, strata are formed quickly, not a layer at a time, but by side to side movement of soil under water.
 Unheard of mudslides would be happening all over the earth, taking down vegetation, habitation and animals as it moved, burying some of the objects very deeply.
 The exception to 'all flesh' being destroyed would be the animals in the boat.

-The size, the volume of the ark was immense.
+The size and volume of the ark was immense.
 Using a sheep as an 'average' size the ark could have held 125,000 different animals plus supplies.
 Ge 6:21 You are to take every kind of food that is to be eaten and store it away as food for you and for them."

 So Noah and family entered the ark.
 7:1-4 Seven days later it began to rain.
 Specific days and dates are mentioned by Moses as he writes this.
 Why is he so specific?
 Why does this matter to us?
 And what calendar is he using?